TheGroxEmpire/icpd-bot/docs/development.md

 - keep business logic outside command handlers
 - avoid direct SQL inside command modules
 - do not call the Warera API directly from slash commands unless explicitly intended
+- keep sanction policy and proxy-country eligibility logic in one service, not spread across commands or views

 ### Database